All Episodes

 The actress admits that she's installed timers all around her home to restrict energy levels, and one is even on her shower head.

-Now she's no longer washing her hair, she's realized.
+Now she's no longer washing her hair.

-I only need to have a two-minute shower.
+She's realized I only need to have a two-minute shower.

-Not washing her hair to save the environment.
+People, literal wackos, not washing her hair to save the environment.

-In a companion story, people who suffer from excessive armpit sweating uh may find relief with a minimally invasive surgical procedure, a uh procedure, according to news study, really sweaty pits, uh, technically known as focal axillary hyperhydrosis, can cause serious emotional and social problems, note Dr. Falk Becara and colleagues from the Ruhr University in Germany.
+In a companion story, people who suffer from excessive armpit sweating may find relief with a minimally invasive surgical procedure, according to a new study.

 This is in the Journal of the American Academy of Dermatology.

-Uh so I guess what we have here is a cure for flop sweat.
+So I guess what we have here is a cure for flop sweat.

 How does this even get written?

-In a once lost forest in Africa, six animal species new to science have been discovered, according to members of a two-month expedition.
+In a once-lost forest in Africa, six animal species new to science have been discovered, according to members of a two-month expedition.

 If it was once lost, how did they find it?

-How in the world is there a lost forest, a lost forest that you then find it when you go back to the once lost forest, so it's no longer lost, it's now known.
+How in the world is there a lost forest, a lost forest that you then find, and when you go back to the once-lost forest, so it's no longer lost, it's now known, you find six brand new species that you had no clue existed.

-Uh look it up on Wikipedia.
+Look it up on Wikipedia.

-This is from LiveScience.com, by the way.
+This is from livescience.com, by the way.

-And everybody assumed that the plot lines would feature eco-friendly behavior on the part of Jack Bauer, such as shooting SUVs while driving Prius or some such thing.
+And everybody assumed that the plot lines would feature eco-friendly behavior on the part of Jack Bauer, such as shooting SUVs while driving a Prius or some such thing.

 It's not that at all.

-It's only, and it's it's, by the way, all Fox TV shows are going green on the production side to uh try to be carbon neutral, but the plot lines are not going to be oriented that way.
+It's only, and it's, by the way, all Fox TV shows are going green on the production side to try to be carbon neutral.

-And it's actually it's it's it's silly.
+And it's actually, it's silly.

-You but this is a great illustration of how corporate America responds.
+But this is a great illustration of how corporate America responds.

 The libs out there saying, oh, corporate America poisoning everybody, polluting our planet.